 GET YOUR COPY OF THE 100th DAY OF SCHOOL BOOKS LIST AND ACTIVITY SHEET

-Click the pink button below to get a free printable copy of the titles referenced in this book list and the 100th Day Writing Sheet.
+Complete the form below to get a free printable copy of the titles referenced in this book list and the 100th Day Writing Sheet.
 Use the 100th Day of School books list as you gather your books, and use the writing activity with preschoolers and kindergarteners after you’ve read some of the book suggestions.

 Send the pages home or combine them to make a fun class book to add to the library center.

 What is one way you celebrate the 100th Day of School??

 More Resources for Little Book Lovers